EOSIO/eosio-swift-vault/README.md

 let keys = try getAllVaultKeys()
 ```

-To add an external key with the private key:
+To add an external key to the Keychain with the private key:

 ```swift
 try vault.addExternal(eosioPrivateKey: privateKey, metadata: [String: Any])